mas-cli/mas/README.md

 If mas is installed:

-- When you run `brew bundle dump`, your Mac App Store apps will be included in the generated `Brewfile`.
+- `brew bundle dump` includes installed Mac App Store apps in the generated `Brewfile`.
-- When you run Homebrew Bundle commands on a `Brewfile` that contains Mac App Store apps, they will be processed by the command.
+- Homebrew Bundle commands will process Mac App Store apps included in a `Brewfile`.

 See the [Homebrew Bundle documentation](https://docs.brew.sh/Brew-Bundle-and-Brewfile) for more details.